 We have to figure out why things aren’t working, how to get a feature or function to work after an API has been upgraded or depreciated, and how to get a membership site working after a server/software upgrade reveals that certain features are not compatible or how to make the site load fast despite the many files required to get all the eye candy to work.

-Many of them are surprised by the ongoing costs of maintenance and support and didn’t figure it into their original plans.
+Many of them are surprised by the ongoing maintenance and support costs and didn’t figure it into their original plans.